 Infection with hepatitis C virus (HCV) and hepatitis B virus (HBV) is generally uncommon in the Netherlands.
-It is estimated that 0.1% to 0.4% of the general Dutch population has evidence of exposure to HCV or HBV.
-Infection with hepatitis D virus (HDV), which requires HBV infection, is suspected to be even less common in the Netherlands and is more often found in individuals from specific, high-endemic regions (e.g., west/central Africa and eastern Europe).
-In contrast HCV, HBV and HBV/HDV co-infections are far more prevalent in individuals with HIV, due to shared routes of transmission.
+It is estimated that 0.1% to 0.4% of the general Dutch population has evidence of exposure to HCV or HBV^{1,2}.
+Infection with hepatitis D virus (HDV), which requires HBV infection, is suspected to be even less common in the Netherlands and is more often found in individuals from specific, high-endemic regions (e.g., west/central Africa and eastern Europe)3.
+In contrast, HCV, HBV and HBV/HDV co-infections are far more prevalent in individuals living with HIV due to shared routes of transmission4.

-Individuals with chronic HCV and HBV are at risk of developing liver fibrosis, which, in time, may lead to cirrhosis and/or result in end-stage liver disease or hepatocellular carcinoma (HCC).
-Progression to severe liver disease takes on average 20 to 30 years in individuals with HCV or HBV, and is accelerated in the presence of other factors, such as smoking, alcohol abuse, older age, and the occurrence of other liver diseases, such as non-alcoholic fatty liver disease (NAFLD) .
-While progression of liver disease was faster in people with HIV and viral hepatitis prior to the availability of combination antiretroviral therapy (ART), the rate of such progression in those with optimally-managed HIV has since become increasingly similar to that in individuals with HCV or HBV.
-Meanwhile, co-infection with HBV-HDV is known to be highly associated with severe liver-related outcomes compared to HBV mono-infection; causing accelerated progression to end-stage liver disease in individuals with HIV, despite effective ART.
+Individuals with chronic HCV and HBV are at risk of developing liver fibrosis, which, in time, may lead to cirrhosis and/or result in end-stage liver disease or hepatocellular carcinoma (HCC)^{5,6}.
+Progression to severe liver disease takes on average 20 to 30 years in individuals with HCV or HBV, and is accelerated in the presence of other factors such as smoking, alcohol abuse, older age and the occurrence of other liver diseases such as metabolic dysfunction-associated liver disease^{7,8,9}.
+While progression of liver disease was faster in people living with HIV and viral hepatitis prior to the availability of combination antiretroviral therapy (ART), the rate of such progression in those with optimally-managed HIV has since become increasingly similar to that in individuals with HCV or HBV^{10,11}.
+Meanwhile, co-infection with HBV-HDV is known to be highly associated with severe liver-related outcomes compared to HBV mono-infection12; causing accelerated progression to end-stage liver disease in individuals living with HIV, despite effective ART13.

 Infection with hepatitis A virus (HAV) and hepatitis E virus (HEV) is more frequent in the general Dutch population compared to HBV and HCV.
-Both HAV and HEV are transmitted by way of the intestine and can cause acute inflammatory liver disease that usually resolves without treatment.
-In the Netherlands, outbreaks of HAV infection are mostly observed in specific groups, such as men who have sex with men (MSM), with some onward transmission.
-Markers of previous HEV infection can be detected in roughly 10% of the general population.
-HAV and HEV infections rarely cause death in adults, yet a small minority of individuals with HEV will develop chronic infection and/or damage to tissues/organs outside the liver(suchas neuralgic amyotrophy, Guillain-Barre syndrome, meningoencephalitis, glomerulonephritis, and thrombocytopenia).
-HEV infection is thought to persist and develop into chronic infection in immunocompromised individuals, who are then at increased risk of developing ongoing symptoms.
+Both HAV and HEV are transmitted by way of the intestine and can cause acute inflammatory liver disease that usually resolves without treatment^{14,15}.
+In the Netherlands, outbreaks of HAV infection are mostly observed in specific groups, such as men who have sex with men (MSM), with some onward transmission16.
+Markers of previous HEV infection can be detected in roughly 10% of the general population17.
+HAV and HEV infections rarely cause death in adults, yet a small minority of individuals with HEV will develop chronic infection and/or damage to tissues/organs outside the liver(suchasneuralgicamyotrophy,Guillain-Barresyndrome,meningoencephalitis, glomerulonephritis, and thrombocytopenia)18.
+HEV infection is thought to persist and develop into chronic infection in immunocompromised individuals, who are then at increased risk of developing ongoing symptoms15.

-This chapter reports on the demographic and clinical characteristics, severe chronic liver disease and mortality rates, and responses to treatment with regards to viral hepatitis infections in individuals with HIV.
+This chapter reports on the demographic and clinical characteristics, severe chronic liver disease and mortality rates, and responses to treatment with regards to viral hepatitis infections in individuals living with HIV.